shelly/mosaix/README.md

 #### Major Challenges

 <!---
-TODO: Rewrite to better address what we tried.
+TODO: [BEFORE WEDS] Rewrite to better address what we tried.
 -->

  - While each square section of the reference photo is in itself independent, communication between selections of adjacent squares are important for flow in the overall image -- it will be important to select photos that don't contrast highly along the seams between photos in order for the reference photo to be visible from the composite image.